fan2/mkdocs/docs/blog/posts/toolchain/dump-compiler-options.md

 `readelf -e`(--headers): Equivalent to: -h -l -S `readelf -s`(--syms): Display the symbol table.
 `readelf -d`(--dynamic): Displays the contents of the file's dynamic section, if it has one.
-`readelf -a`(--all): Displays the complete structure of an object ﬁle.
+`readelf -a`(--all): Displays the complete structure of an object file.

 === "readelf -d c.out"